hpi-swa-teaching/CalDavClient/packages/SCM-WeekView.package/SCMWeekViewEventBox.class/README.md

-A placeholder in a week view day column that might contain an event.
+This is a placeholder in a SCMWeekViewDay column that might contain an event.